'Safe injection' sites for drug use? Connecticut lawmakers considering it

 Share:

-As Connecticut faces a steep jump in overdose deaths, state lawmakers heard about a controversial solution on Thursday – supervised injection sites for drug users.
+As Connecticut struggles with 1,200 overdose deaths each year, state lawmakers heard about a controversial solution on Thursday – supervised injection sites for drug users.

 Advocates told the Legislature’s Public Health Committee that the sites prevent overdoses and keep syringes off the streets.
 But they could also violate federal law.